Contents

 Graphisoft's AI Visualizer integrates into the Archicad Technology Preview and bridges the gap between raw BIM geometry and presentation-ready images.
 You describe atmosphere, materials, and lighting through a prompt panel while generative algorithms apply those instructions to your live BIM model.
 Since everything stays native, changes to plans or sections update in the visualizer without export hassles.
 Early users report cutting study model production time dramatically, and new staff learn it in one afternoon thanks to the familiar Archicad interface.

 The plug-in is still in technology preview, so expect some rough edges.
 Power users creating ultra-realistic marketing shots will still use dedicated renderers.
 But for design reviews and client check-ins, the speed is hard to beat.
-It ships free with the preview build right now, making it easy to experiment: perfect if you're already using Archicad and want to keep visualization integrated.
+It ships free with the preview build right now, making it easy to experiment if you are already using Archicad and want to keep visualization integrated.

 Best AI for Rapid Concept Modelling: Kaedim